sachin-ag/Star-Wars-BB9/README.md

 | Total                    |          |               |  Rs.8263/- |

 ## Applications
-*Potential applications of BB9 are many.
+Potential applications of BB9 are many.
 To list the few:*
 * Could be used to guide people along the desired path or in a maze.
 * BB9 can be used in to read number plate of moving vehicles.
+*	The bot is made to move silently so that it can be used in surveillance.
+*	The droid can also be used to record, store, and transmit messages in the form of holograms.

 ## Limitations
 * Delay in complex movements during motion.